elucian/bee/syntax/overview.md

 We can use variable type to validate expression type.

 ```
 make a := 0;   //integer variable
 make b := 0.0; //real variable

-alter a := 10.5; //Warning: a is of type: Integer
+alter a:= 10.5; //Warning: a is of type: Integer
-alter b := 10;   //Warning: b is of type: Real
+alter b:= 10;   //Warning: b is of type: Real

 print a, b; // 10, 10.00
 ```

-You can use operator "is" to verify data type:
+You can use operator "∈" to verify data type:

 ```
 make a := 0 ∈ Z;

 ** expected: Integer
-fail if ¬ (a is Z);
+fail if ¬ (a ∈ Z); // fail if a is not integer
 ```

 ## Logic type